Cybersecurity Training Program

 Be fluent in English

-*There is no cost for the attending the program.
-However, students need to make a firm commitment to attending and completing both parts of the training.
+There is no cost for the attending the program.
+However, students need to make a firm commitment to attending and completing the training and being ready to work full-time in Maryland upon completion.

 There are a very limited number of spots in this program.
 Applicants will be accepted on a rolling basis.
-APPLY EARLY!
+APPLY NOW!

-For more information about future cohorts, including opportunities for men, contact .
+For more information about future cohorts, including opportunities for men, contact Mrs. Shira Heideman firstname.lastname@example.org.